Looking for more information? Here’s everything you should need.

 - highlight how phasing-out coal power could save US citizens money and make the US economy more competitive.

 For the benefit of utilities and investors we have prepared fact sheets on the 20-largest listed coal asset owners.
-If you are in one of those categories and are interested please register for access here.
+If you are in one of those categories and are interested please contact us to request access.

 Given the current political backdrop, the assumptions underpinning our analysis are deeply conservative: no Clean Power Plan (CPP) or carbon prices and only well established environmental regulations, originally drafted in 1970s.